The Numerical Stability of Hyperbolic Representation Learning: Experiments

 \textbf{Experiments} We optimize the following loss function to minimize embedding distortion:

-where $d_E$ denotes the embedding distance and $d_R$ denotes the original tree distance, and $z_E, z_R$ are averages of $d_E$ and $d_R$, respectively.
+where $\theta$ collects the parameters in the network, $d_E$ denotes the embedding distance and $d_R$ denotes the original tree distance, and $z_E, z_R$ are averages of $d_E$ and $d_R$, respectively.
 For $\mathbb{L}^2$ and $\mathbb{D}^2$, the features to update are the results of the respective exponential maps $F_L, F_D$ of each dataset (treating Euclidean data points as in the tangent space of the origin).
 For the Euclidean model $\mathbb{E}^2$, the features to update are the raw $\mathbb{R}^2$ dataset, but the pairwise distances are computed after $F_L$ or equivalently $F_D$.
 We use Riemannian SGD \citep{becigneul2018riemannian} for hyperbolic models and SGD for the Euclidean model, fixing a learning rate of 1 and train for 30000 epochs.

 \textbf{Results} We report the metrics after the final epoch in \Cref{tab:average_distortion_full}.
 Here raw manifold refers to using Euclidean distances as embedding distances against tree distances to measure distortions (i.e. original distortions).
 In both cases, the benefit of Euclidean parametrization to train hyperbolic models is clear: the Euclidean model achieves the lowest average distortions and max distortion, although the performances of Lorentz and Euclidean are comparable as expected.
-Furthermore, the diameters of the resulting embeddings for the Lorentz and Euclidean models are much larger than the Poincaré embeddings.
-This validates that Poincaré tends to get stuck using Riemannian optimization methods.
+Furthermore, the diameters of the resulting embeddings for the Lorentz and Euclidean models are much larger than the Poincar\'{e} embeddings.
+This validates that Poincar\'{e} tends to get stuck using Riemannian optimization methods.

-\Cref{tab:sim_tree_vis_emb_part1} and \Cref{tab:sim_tree_vis_emb_part2} visualizes the embeddings.
-Lorentz features are stereographically projected to the Poincaré ball for comparisons.
+\Cref{tab:sim_tree_vis_emb_demo} visualizes the embeddings of Tree 1 and Tree 2 in \Cref{fig:sim_tree_vis} (see also \Cref{tab:sim_tree_vis_emb_part1} and \Cref{tab:sim_tree_vis_emb_part2} in \Cref{sec:tree opt} for visualizations of embeddings for all simulated trees).
+Lorentz features are stereographically projected to the Poincar\'{e} ball for comparisons.
 Dimmer points are closer to the edge of the input space while darker points are more at the center.
 The red point is the root or center of the tree.
-Poincaré results are seemingly not as spread out as the other two methods, and resembling the early stage in the optimization process of Euclidean and Lorentz models.
-This further confirms its optimization disadvantage.
+Poincar\'{e} results are seemingly not as spread out as the other two methods, and resembling the early stage in the optimization process of Euclidean and Lorentz models.